jthegedus/svelte-adapter-firebase/README.md

 ### `firebase.json` Configurations

-Due to the relaced rules of `firebase.json` we can have many valid configs.
+Due to the relaxed rules of `firebase.json` we can have many valid configs.
 At a minimum, one or more Hosting sites is required with an associated Functions config if a Cloud Function rewrite is used.
 These are the combintations:

 <details>
 <summary>single Hosting site with Cloud Function rewrite</summary>